ghc-proposals/ghc-proposals/README.rst

 The current members, including their GitHub handle, when they joined first, when their term last renewed, when their term expires and their role, are:

 ===============  =========================  =====================================================  =======  =======  =======  =========
-Avatar           Full name                  GitHub mention                                         Joined   Renewed  Expired  Role
+Avatar           Full name                  GitHub handle                                          Joined   Renewed  Expired  Role
 ===============  =========================  =====================================================  =======  =======  =======  =========
 |simonmar|       Simon Marlow               `@simonmar <https://github.com/simonmar>`_             2017/02  2024/02  2027/02  co-chair
 |simonpj|        Simon Peyton-Jones         `@simonpj <https://github.com/simonpj>`_               2017/02  2024/02  2027/02  co-chair